 Directions: Spray or grease your Chicken Cooker, cover the bottom with chopped pecans.

-Cut the biscuits into 1-inch pieces and place on top of the pecans.
+Cut the biscuits into 1-inch pieces and place them on top of the pecans.

 Pecan pull-a-part Buns